shriyaMadan/Youtube-Dashboard/README.md

 This dashboard displays basic information about the channel.
 The information includes number of subscribers, total views, total videos.
 You can either search by Channel-name OR by Channel-URL.

 PS: The application is under development, it will soon include more features and interesting information.
+Login is working only for Test Users added by maintainer, it might take time to get verified by Google for Production Level.

 ###